A while ago Asus unveiled the Zenbook 3 UX390UA and I’ve mentioned my initial

 If you’re willing to sacrifice portability to a small extent and rather focus on performance, then you’ll have to look at Core U notebooks.

-Other options are the LG Gram 13 and a few other thin and very light ultraportables covered in this article.
+the LG Gram 13 and a few other thin and very light ultraportables covered in this article.
+Wrap up

 When we draw the line, I think the Zenbook UX390UA is an excellent ultraportable, but it’s necessarily the best pick for everyone looking for a thin and light computer these days, and here’s why.